ndretn/ESP_project/README.md

 * Select the tonemapping algorithm (Drago, Durand, Mantiuk or Reinhard)
 * Select if perform the alignment of images with MTB algorithm

-In the repository is not contained the OpenCV for Android SDK.
+In the repository is not contained the OpenCV Android SDK.
 It must be set manually.

 This project is copyright of Andrea Tonon and it licensed under the BSD 3-Clause license, as also described in the file [license.txt](license.txt).